 Near Field Communication (NFC) has been around since the early 2000s, but has experienced a real coming of age throughout the last couple of years and especially during the pandemic with broadening application.
 NFC technology is on the rise as it powers our smartphones and credit cards to be used for contactless payments or doors to unlock by the touch of a smart key.
-Many more applications are possible, many as of yet unforeseen.
+Many more applications and use cases like NFC-Based ID Verification in Shared Mobility are possible, many as of yet unforeseen.

 For instance, did you know, that Near Field Communication can also be applied during identity verification?